-In addition to the SSSP mandates, counselors need training to stay abreast of changes to local courses, certificates, majors and degrees.
+In addition to the SSSP mandates, counselors need training to stay abreast of changes to local courses, certificates, majors and degrees and continuous transfer requirements that vary by institution.
 We continue to be challenged with accurate major and certificate course information on our website.
 Changes to transfer institutions, including the new AD-T's are also ongoing.
 The body of knowledge necessary to provide accurate information to students and the campus community is dependent on the ability to train locally, attend conferences and workshops pertaining to transfer, innovative program development, as well as occupational and workforce development trends.
 Student feedback through surveys has validated the counseling faculty's concern in these areas.
 Additionally, the budget has not allowed funds necessary for ongoing and imperative adjunct training.

-The drastic cuts to the matriculation budget over the past several years has affected the department's ability to hire and provide on going training to adjunct counselors and to expand services provided to students.
 We have lost many of our long time adjunct counselors to fulltime positions elsewhere in the state.
 Although we have recently added several new adjunct to the current pool, the majority work fulltime elsewhere and we have been unable to find adjunct willing and able to work during the day.
-The department hopes to hire additional adjunct counselors in a June 2015 recruitment.
-When counseling faculty retire, the Deans of the Santa Rosa and Petaluma campuses have to provide a justification for an increase to our adjunct budget.
+The department reviews its adjunct pool and hires as needed.

+When counseling faculty retire, the Deans of the Santa Rosa and Petaluma campuses have to provide a justification for an increase to our adjunct budgets for Santa Rosa and Petaluma.
 A counseling faculty retirement does not automatically assure that we can continue to provide counseling services by adjunct counselors.

 The District and the Student Success Act expect the Counseling Department to provide accurate and timely communication to enrolled and prospective students, work with and support college initiatives and support outreach efforts.
 The Counseling Department welcomes and embraces its role in the recruitment of students, addressing issues of access, success, retention and the need to support the District in meeting its enrollment management targets.
 An increase in funding from SSSP will allow the department to provide ongoing training, increase our Student Success curricular offerings and hire more counselors to provide the services mandated by SSSP.
+Petaluma The Counseling Department in Petaluma has only one administrative staff person.
+Student workers have offered some relief but a more permanent solution would be to hire an administrative assistant that can offer consistent coverage and prevent office closure if no one is available.
+Of particular importance is that both the Santa Rosa and Petaluma departments service delivery are gravely affected when administrative individuals are out due to illness or other factors.
+This significantly impacts our ability to serve students and staff and results in an interuption in service delivery.
+This also impacts the level of responsibility placed on student workers.
+The department will work with both Deans to determine backfill.